 |Clear Spring Health||$17.70||$480.00||2|

-Beneficiaries with special needs or requirements, such as chronic disabilities, can enroll in a Medicare subset called Special Needs Plans (SNPs).
+Beneficiaries with special needs or requirements, such as chronic disabilities, can enroll in an Austin Texas Medicare Advantage subset called Special Needs Plans (SNPs).

 |Amerigroup||$0||$3,400||HMO||Chronic or Disabling|